IDianthus/Cubical-Script/Temporary Repo/README.md

 ## Chapter-4 Task-D

-Ghidra, as an application comes with its own documentation and help files.
+Ghidra, as an application, comes with its own documentation and help files.
 These help files include examples for using Ghidra and a detailed explanation on all steps to take.<br>
 This is an example from within the documentation, where the disassembly of an executable file "WinhelloCPP" is shown.

-To begin, we will open up ghidra, and create a new project titled `Ghidra Example`
+To begin, we will open up ghidra, and create a new project titled `Ghidra Example`.

 ![Create New Project](Images/Create%20New%20Project.png)